kartsims/psd-cli/README.md

 # PSD from CLI

-Convert and preview Photoshop files using the CLI.
+Convert and preview Photoshop files using the CLI

-Powered by NodeJS

 ## Install